zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/migration-tasks/migration-tasks.md

 ## Task 4: Create User for Migration Repository

   Since, we have planned to create repository in the ATP database, let’s create separate user for migration, in the target (ATP) database named: MIGRATIONS, with the required roles and privileges and tablespace quotas.
-We will use this connection(SQL Developer) and user(database) to run our migration jobs in SQL Developer.
+We will use this connection(in SQL Developer) and user(database) to run our migration jobs in SQL Developer.

   > **Note: Remove Repository:** How to cleanly remove existing repository.
 If you already have a repository associated with a user/database, you can use that.
 Otherwise, if you want to re-create the repository, you should follow these steps to cleanly remove it first:
      a.
 Migration --> Repository Management --> Truncate Repository